ethereum-attestation-service/eas-docs-site/docs/welcome.md

 In addition, we provide a resolver contract for advanced use cases, such as on-chain verification of attestation data, and also attaching payments to attestations (which makes a new suite of powerful web3 applications possible).

 ### 💡What you can build with EAS.
 EAS allows for a wide range of possibilities for entrepreneurs and developers to build applications that make use of attestations.
-Some examples of things that can be built with EAS include.
+Some examples of things that can be built with EAS include:
 1. **Identity verification systems** that use attestations to prove the authenticity of a person's identity, credentials, or other information.
 This could be used for things like online voting systems, access control systems, or even building a decentralized version of a traditional identity verification system like a passport.
 2. **Reputation systems** that use attestations to verify the reputation or trustworthiness of individuals, organizations, or businesses.
 This could be used for things like peer-to-peer lending platforms, online marketplaces, or even a decentralized version of a traditional credit scoring system.
 3. **Certification systems** that use attestations to verify the authenticity of a person's skills, qualifications, or experience.
 This could be used for things like online education platforms, job application systems, or even a decentralized version of a traditional certification system like a college degree.